sahithyasridhar/fa18-523-65/paper/paper.md

-# Paper_snaphot

-This is the snapshot of the final paper that we will be writing.
-The final paper will contain few sample codes and examples.
+# Natural language text processing and Language generation

 ## Team Members and work breakdown

-  - Sahithya Sridhar (fa18-523-67): Introduction, Natural language text processing, Natural Language generation
+  - Sahithya Sridhar (fa18-523-67):
   - Prajakta Patil (fa18-523-65): Related Work, Applications of NLP, NLP in Yelp data review

+The final paper will contain few sample codes and examples.

 ## Introduction

 Natural language processing (NLP) forms the link between machine language (binary code) to natural languages (which we humans speak).
 It borrows elements from artificial intelligence, computer science and information engineering.